 - High contrast

 - Bigger than 1.5 inches (3.81 cm) on all sides

 - Matte – Low glare, not shiny, non-reflective

 - High detail again.. seriously I can’t stress that part enough

 - Pictures of anchors that are blurry or dark

-- Anchors that are drawn in pencil on your paper
+- Anchors that are drawn in pencil, and not black marker, on your paper

 (Why would you want to draw an anchor on your artwork anyway?)